-Congratulations world, there’s a whole new batch of Victoria’s Secret Angels out in the universe now.
-Which means loads more eye candy.
-And, of course, loads more body envy and general feelings of inadequateness as we shed the layers of our own wardrobe for summer.
+Congratulations, world.
+There’s a whole new batch of Victoria’s Secret Angels out in the universe now, which means loads more eye candy, body envy, and, of course, feelings of inadequateness.

 Ice it!